University of Tulsa Scholarships (2025–2026)

 What makes these scholarships different from automatic merit?

-They require either a separate application (Presidential), a national competition (National Merit), or a specific academic credential (IB diploma).
+They require a separate application (Presidential), a national competition (National Merit), or a specific academic credential (IB diploma).
 They’re more selective and awarded to fewer students.

 Are these awards stackable with automatic merit?